Using Nano Text Editor Commands in Linux

 To save your work, use

-^O or “WriteOut”.
-This will save the document and leave nano open for you to continue working.
+^O or WriteOut.
+This saves the document and leaves nano open for you to continue working.

 Save with Backups

--B option when starting nano will create backups of the file for you, while using the
+-B option when starting nano creates backups of the file for you.
+Using the

--C option will allow you to specify the directory to place backup files in:
+-C option allows you to specify the directory to place backup files in.

 nano -BC ~/backups index.php

 ^X to exit nano.
-If you have not saved your work, you will be prompted to save the changes or cancel the exit routine.
+If you have not saved your work, you are prompted to save the changes or cancel the exit routine.